Mechanism of Action

 Dosage & Forms

 L-ascorbic acid remains the reference form, the most studied and the most bioavailable at dietary and moderate doses.
-Beyond 200 mg per dose, pharmacokinetics become non-linear.
-Intestinal absorption plateaus between 70 and 90%, dropping below 50% above 1,000 mg.
+Pharmacokinetics are not linear: bioavailability is complete for a single 200 mg dose, then declines from 500 mg upward, with the absorbed excess excreted by the kidneys.
 Buffered forms (sodium ascorbate, calcium ascorbate) offer better gastric tolerance but no demonstrated absorption advantage.
 Liposomal vitamin C partially bypasses saturation of the intestinal SVCT1 transporter, but comparative data remain limited.

 Singular selected ethylcellulose-coated L-ascorbic acid.
-This food-grade coating protects the molecule from oxidation and moisture, two major degradation factors in a powder environment.
-It ensures gradual release in the digestive tract, extending the absorption window and reducing transient plasma peaks that promote renal excretion.
-The base dose is calibrated at 500 mg, adjustable from 250 mg to 1,000 mg based on individual biological profile.
+This food-grade coating forms a physical barrier against oxidation and moisture, two major degradation factors in a powder environment.
+Applied by aqueous granulation, it accounts for 2 to 4% of the mass and is the only declared inactive ingredient in the product.
+The base dose is calibrated at 500 mg, adjustable from 100 mg to 750 mg based on individual biological profile.
+The highest step is set on the lowest regulatory ceiling among the markets served: 750 mg per day in Switzerland, against 1,000 mg in France.

 In the Singular Formula